 Under Alternative C, no old-growth stands would be treated; all existing old growth would be preserved.
 As with Alternative A, 28.6 percent of the existing old growth would remain in very poor vigor.
-Old growth having very poor vigor would be threatened by natural processes and preserved for the short term only.
+Old growth having very poor vigor would be threatened by natural processes and preserved from becoming post-old growth for the short term only.